jenkinsci/aws-java-sdk-plugin/README.md

 Commonly used modules have their own plugins, less used modules are in the `aws-java-sdk` plugin.

+## Plugins
+### aws-java-sdk-minimal
+This plugins contains multiple modules.
+These have been grouped together as `aws-java-sdk-core` needs some classes in the same classpath and the structured classloaders in Jenkins don't permit having them in different plugins.

+* aws-java-sdk-core
+* aws-java-sdk-kms
+* aws-java-sdk-s3
+* aws-java-sdk-sts
+* jmespath-java

+### aws-java-sdk-*
+Contains an individual AWS Java SDK module with the same name.

+### aws-java-sdk
+Contains all AWS Java SDK modules not already provided through a separate plugin.
+It depends on all other aws-java-sdk plugins and is very heavyweight.

 ## Adding a new plugin

 If you need to use an API that is not yet published as its own plugin, feel free to submit a pull request to create a plugin for it.
 This will avoid pulling the all-in-one `aws-java-sdk` plugin.